-- Student progress monitoring data indicates intense or sustained resources needed in order for student to: - physically negotiate and manipulate the environment, or - o understand age appropriate information, reason, and solve problems, or - exhibit developmentally appropriate adaptive skills such as: self-care, home living, community use, self-direction, health and safety, and functional academics, or - \circ ~ convey and comprehend communication and social intent, or - o positively impact relationships with peers and adults, or - \circ $\;$ initiate, respond to, and maintain positive social relationships, or - o meet behavioral expectations (e.g., following directions, rules, and routines) - Despite modifications of instruction, curriculum, and environment, the student does not make sufficient progress to meet age or state-approved grade-level standards in one or more developmental areas. - Student progress monitoring data show that the student's behavior of concern is resistant to targeted supplemental and intensive interventions to address communication, social interaction, and/or academic skills. - Student progress monitoring data of increasingly customized and individually tailored instruction and intervention indicate that the student needs specially designed instruction to access the general curriculum. - Despite implementation of intensive interventions, which include purposeful instructional design and delivery, prioritized content, protected time and grouping, and performance monitoring, the student does not make sufficient progress to meet age or state-approved grade-level standards in one or more areas.
+- Indicators - o physically negotiate and manipulate the environment, or - understand age appropriate information, reason, and solve problems, or - exhibit developmentally appropriate adaptive skills such as: self-care, home living, community use, selfdirection, health and safety, and functional academics, or - convey and comprehend communication and social intent, or 0 - positively impact relationships with peers and adults, or 0 - initiate, respond to, and maintain positive social relationships, or - meet behavioral expectations (e.g., following directions, rules, and routines) - Despite modifications of instruction, curriculum, and environment, the student does not make sufficient progress to meet age or state-approved grade-level standards in one or more developmental areas. - Student progress monitoring data show that the student's behavior of concern is resistant to targeted supplemental and intensive interventions to address communication, social interaction, and/or academic skills. - Student progress monitoring data of increasingly customized and individually tailored instruction and intervention indicate that the student needs specially designed instruction to access the general curriculum. - Despite implementation of intensive interventions, which include purposeful instructional design and delivery, prioritized content, protected time and grouping, and performance monitoring, the student does not make sufficient progress to meet age or state-approved grade-level standards in one or more areas.